 Animal rights activism carries intense emotional costs and hazards.
 This is especially the case for activists who constantly encounter disturbing images and information.
 I have therefore written a free short eBook titled, Self-Care for Activists, which is available on Kindle, iBooks, Nook, and Google Play.
 I hope you’ll check it out.
 Hillary Rettig’s The Lifelong Activist is another book that offers advice on how to avoid the emotional pitfalls that accompany long-term animal advocacy.

 Taking massive efforts to protect animals absolves you of any responsibility to expose yourself to the horrors they face.
-You can just be out there doing your work, confident that you’re preventing as much cruelty and suffering as one person can.
+You can instead simply focus on doing your work, confident that you’re preventing as much cruelty and suffering as one person can.